termie/farmboy/README.rst

 When you are using something like Vagrant for local VMs it is easy to assign specific IPs that never have to change to your VMs.
-In these cases you can accept the default configuration templates provided by Farm Boy.
+In these cases you can accept the default configuration templates provided by FarmBoy.

 See fabfile after `farmboy vagrant.init`.